 SaaS – these vendors represent the ultimate end-game to all of this – Cloud based applications.
 There are thousands of them, and are traditionally known as Software as a Service (SaaS) applications.
 SaaS applications are available over the internet, are quick to provision a new account, are offered in a pay-as-you-go model, and allow some level of customization.
 NetSuite, Salesforce.com, Taleo, Concur, Workday and many others have established the space as a viable way to deliver software.

-Jim Kaskade is a serial entrepreneur & enterprise software executive of over 35 years.
-He recently successfully exited a PE-backed SaaS company, Janrain, in the digital identity security space.
-He started his career engineering massively parallel processing datacenter applications.
+Jim Kaskade is a serial entrepreneur & enterprise software executive of over 36 years.
+He is the CEO of Conversica, a leader in Augmented Workforce solutions that help clients attract, acquire, and grow end-customers.
+He most recently successfully exited a PE-backed SaaS company, Janrain, in the digital identity security space.
 Prior to identity, he led a digital application business of over 7,000 people ($1B).
 Prior to that he led a big data & analytics business of over 1,000 ($250M).
 He was the CEO of a Big Data Cloud company ($50M); was an EIR at PARC (the Bell Labs of Silicon Valley) which resulted in a spinout of an AML AI company; led two separate private cloud software startups; founded of one of the most advanced digital video SaaS companies delivering online and wireless solutions to over 10,000 enterprises; and was involved with three semiconductor startups (two of which he founded, one of which he sold).
+He started his career engineering massively parallel processing datacenter applications.
 Jim has an Electrical and Computer Science Engineering degree from University of California, Santa Barbara, with an emphasis in semiconductor design and computer science; and an MBA from the University of San Diego with an emphasis in entrepreneurship and finance.